Identifiability of directed-cycle and catenary linear compartment models: Catenary models

-In turn, this sum can be computed by taking the corresponding sum over all $3$-edge, spanning subgraphs of $\widetilde{G}$ (regardless of whether they are forests or not), and then subtracting the corresponding sum over such subgraphs that \uline{are} forests.
+In turn, this sum can be computed by taking the corresponding sum over all $3$-edge, spanning subgraphs of $\widetilde{G}$ in which each node has at least one outgoing edge (regardless of whether they are forests or not), and then subtracting the corresponding sum over such subgraphs that are \uline{not} forests.
 This description of $c_1$ as a difference of sums can be seen to exactly match the computation (of $\mathsf{a}_3$) shown earlier in~\eqref{eq:coeff-3}. \end{example}